 Join in on all the festivities around the Bathurst Winter Festival as the town celebrates creativity, and all that is unique to the region.
 Food, mulled wine and ice skating… what more could one want when embracing this towns winter wonderland.
-The festival runs from 7 – 22 July.
+The festival runs during the winter school holidays.
 To find out more: bathurstwinterfestival.com.au

 Explore the great outdoors with Detour Adventures, sit back and enjoy your adventure in the comfort of a spacious, air-conditioned Toyota Landcruiser.
 You can choose from a range of exciting 4WD off-road tours, tag-a-long tours, scenic drives, wine tasting tours or explore the old silver and gold mining ruins.